Maco5/lafvin-4wd-smart-car/PROJECT_OVERVIEW.md

 * **Solution:** Implemented a hardware filter by physically isolating the sensor mount and refining the trigger timing logic to ensure clean echo reception.

 ## Technical Retrospective
 This project served as a foundational exploration into embedded C++ and electromechanical integration.
-While the initial version utilized blocking delays (`delay()`), it highlighted the need for a non-blocking architecture (`millis()` timers) for future multitasking—a concept I am currently implementing in my advanced robotic end-effector project.
+While the initial version utilized blocking delays (`delay()`), it highlighted the need for a non-blocking architecture (`millis()` timers) for future multitasking.